mayhemer/hbomax-auto-fullscreen/README.md

 ## Preferences

-There is a preference to enter fullscreen only one time, when you play the title at beginning, or whenever you unpause a title while in a windowed player.
+There is a preference to enter fullscreen only one time, when you start playing a new title, or whenever you unpause the title while in a windowed player.
 The default is to always enter fullscreen.

 ## Technicalities